 - Problem based learning courses are unique and fewer UK medical schools offer them.
 Small groups of no more than ten students are presented with a problem and a virtual patient as the case study.
 The group will then be guided by a facilitator and have to present their hypothesis at a later date.
 Medical schools in the UK that offer this style of course include Liverpool, Sheffield and Queen Mary.

-Faultless academic results are required, while experience is looked upon greatly by the applications board.
+Faultless academic records are required, while experience is looked upon greatly by the applications board.
 If your grades fall short of the entry requirements, many medical schools provide foundation programmes if they believe you have the required ability to succeed.

-Undergraduate medical schools in the UK
+Medical schools in the UK

-- University of Aberdeen, School of Medicine
+- University of Aberdeen School of Medicine and Dentistry

-- Barts and The London School of Medicine and Dentistry, Queen Mary, UoL
+- Barts and The London School of Medicine and Dentistry

 - Brighton and Sussex Medical School

-- University of Cambridge, School of Clinical Medicine
+- University of Bristol Medical School

-- Cardiff University, School of Medicine
+- University of Cambridge School of Clinical Medicine

-- Durham University, School of Medicine and Health
+- Cardiff University School of Medicine

-- University of Edinburgh, College of Medicine and Veterinary Medicine
+- University of Dundee School of Medicine

-- University of Exeter, Medical School
+- University of Edinburgh Medical School

 - Hull York Medical School

-- Imperial College School of Medicine, London
+- Imperial College London Faculty of Medicine

-- Keele University, School of Medicine
+- Keele University School of Medicine

-- King's College London School of Medicine
+- King's College London GKT School of Medical Education

-- University of Leeds, School of Medicine
+- University of Leeds School of Medicine

-- University of Leicester, Leicester Medical School
+- University of Leicester Medical School

-- University of Manchester, Faculty of Medical and Human Sciences
+- University of Manchester Medical School

-- Newcastle University Medical School
+- Newcastle University School of Medical Education

-- Norwich Medical School, University of East Anglia
+- Norwich Medical School

-- University of Nottingham, Faculty of Medicine and Health Sciences
+- University of Nottingham School of Medicine

-- University of Oxford, Medical Sciences Division
+- University of Oxford Medical Sciences Division

 - Plymouth University Peninsula Schools of Medicine and Dentistry

-- Queen's University Belfast, Faculty of Medicine and Health Sciences
+- Queen's University Belfast School of Medicine

-- University of Sheffield, School of Medicine
+- University of Sheffield Medical School

-- University of Southampton, School of Medicine
+- University of Southampton School of Medicine

-- University of St Andrews, Faculty of Medical Sciences
+- University of St Andrews School of Medicine

 - St George's, University of London